tanaos/artifex/README.md

 | Topic Classification | Classifies text into predefined topics. | [tanaos/tanaos-topic-classification-v1](https://huggingface.co/tanaos/tanaos-topic-classification-v1) | 0.1B params, 500MB | [Examples](https://docs.tanaos.com/artifex/topic-classification/code_examples/)

-For each task, Artifex provides three easy-to-use APIs:
+For each model, Artifex provides three easy-to-use APIs:
-1. **Inference API** to use a default, pre-trained small LLM to perform that task out-of-the-box locally on CPU.
+1. **Inference API** to use a default, pre-trained Small Language Model to perform that task out-of-the-box locally on CPU.
 2. **Fine-tune API** to fine-tune the default model based on your requirements, without any training data and on CPU.
 The fine-tuned model is generated on your machine and is yours to keep.
 3. **Load API** to load your fine-tuned model locally on CPU, and use it for inference or further fine-tuning.